 Numerous problems arise from attempting to define what constitutes a language - be it living, historical, written or oral.
 Once again, numerous resources exist that attempt to identify the current number of living languages and their minority dialects.

-For example, SIL International maintains an “ethnologue” that currently contains 7105 languages.
+For example, SIL International maintains “Ethnologue” that currently contains descriptions of 7105 known living languages.
 Alternative language names and dialects expand this list to nearly 40,000.

-The International Organization for Standardization also maintains a set of standards relating to the names of languages or language groups (ISO 639).
-These standards include ISO139-3:2007, a superset that contains alpha3 codes for the representation of names of languages –be they living, extinct, ancient or constructed languages.
-This standard contains 7776 entries.
+The International Organization for Standardization set of standards relating to the names of languages or language groups (ISO 639) includes a standard ISO 639-3:2007.
+This is a superset that contains alpha3 codes for the representation of names of languages –be they living, extinct, ancient or constructed languages.
+This standard contains 7776 entries and is also maintained by SIL.

-The Study Group noted this because, by any reasonable measure, it would be an almost impossible undertaking to gather and list all country and territory names, in all languages.
+The Study Group noted this because, by any reasonable measure, it would be an almost impossible undertaking to comprehensively gather and list all country and territory names, in all languages.

 6. Deliverable 4: Study Group recommendations